 Cost: Adult – RM80 (20$), Child – RM33 (7$) (Purchase/reserve your tickets on the ‘Concourse Level’)

-Best Things to do in Malaysia #6 – Take a Cooking Class with the Original Masterchefs
+Activity #6 – Take a Cooking Class with the Original Masterchefs

 When people think of souvenirs, it’s pretty much always the same thing: magnets, shot glasses, a superimposed picture with a landmark in the background, maybe a t-shirt that screams ‘NYC’ on it, etc. However, what if you could take something home that’s intangible, that won’t break, and that will be continually useful to you for a very long time?
 Yes, we are actually suggesting that you learn how to cook a traditional Malaysian dish!